zalbright90/zalbright90/README.md

 # Welcome to My GitHub Profile!

 ## Hello World! 👋
-I'm Zach, I'm a 🔪 Lead Line Cook 🔪 by trade, and I've been in the trenches of kitchens for almost two decades.
-I have always been an aspiring developer, on May 2024, I decided to make a bigger change in my life taking what I've learned in kitchens and hopefully being part of the forefront of incorporating AI into kitchens in the future.
-I already have a couple projects in mind, but I have one main one I'm focused on.
-I have a bit to learn, as well as some math to brush up on.
-Feels good man!
+Hi, I'm Zach, a 🔪 Lead Line Cook 🔪 with nearly two decades of experience in the kitchen trenches.
+Cooking has been my passion, but in May 2024, I decided to take on a new challenge—combining my culinary expertise with my long-standing interest in technology.
+My goal is to be at the forefront of integrating AI into kitchen operations, creating innovative solutions that bridge the gap between food and tech.
+I've already got a few projects in the works, with one major initiative taking center stage.
+There's still plenty to learn, including brushing up on some math, but the journey is exhilarating.
+Feels good, man!

 ## About Me
 I'm passionate about leveraging technology to innovate in the culinary industry, particularly focusing on financial management and sustainability through AI integration.